astsu777/dwm/README.md

 * The status bar defined with 'xsetroot' remains on a single monitor (primary one by default)
 * Supports EWMH to allow window switching with rofi even if a window is on another tag/monitor (window gets the focus)
 * Toggles floating/fullscreen/sticky modes for the focused window
-* If you want to use DWMBlocks (I don't), this build is already patched to work with signal updating
+* If you want to use *DWMBlocks*, this build is already patched to work with signal updating

 # Dependencies
 The following packages are necessary in order to run this build of DWM properly: